monster-cookie/starfield-encounters-overhaul/Documentation/Caves-ChangesAndNotes.md

   - PlanetWaterAbundance00None = 0
 - Type: Zone In Cave
 - Found In:
-  - Fermi - Fermi VII-a - Hills
-  - Eridani - Eridani II - Hills
+  - Hills
-  - Eridani - Eridani III - Frozen Dunes
+  - Frozen Dunes
-  - Bohr - Bohr III - Sandy Desert
+  - Desert
 - Description:
     - long tunnel with little cavern at the end
 - Spawns